QuarticCat/vscode-scope-focus/README.md

 - This extension works by changing the workspace-level `files.exclude` setting.
 Yours will be overwritten.
 - Currently it doesn't support [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces).
 File an issue if you need this feature.

+## Performance Tips

+Under the hood, this extension walks through the project directory according to your glob patterns.
+That could cause performance issue for the `**` pattern.
+For example, pattern `clang` is effectively the same as `clang/**`, but the former is much faster since we don't walk deeper.
+Try to avoid `**` as much as possible, especially on large repositories.

 ## Alternatives

 - [Project Scopes](https://marketplace.visualstudio.com/items?itemName=cfcluan.project-scopes)